garyhouston/jpegsegs/README.md

 Example programs in the repository:

-jpegsegsprint prints the markers and segment lengths in a JPEG file (first image only, it doesn't yet support Multi-Picture Format.)
+jpegsegsprint prints the markers and segment lengths in a JPEG file.

 jpegsegscopy makes an unmodified copy of a JPEG file.